2020 Minneapolis park encampments: Permitted versus unpermitted sites

-In 2020, the park board issued permits for five encampments, those at Lake Harriet (up to 11 tents), Marshall Terrace Park (up to 15 tents), The Mall (up to 15 tents), William Berry Park (up to 25 tents), and outside the Theodore Wirth House.
+In 2020, the park board issued permits for five encampments at Lake Harriet (up to 11 tents), Marshall Terrace Park (up to 15 tents), The Mall (up to 15 tents), William Berry Park (up to 25 tents), and outside the Theodore Wirth House.
 The park board designated 12 other parks as suitable locations for encampments: Annie Young Meadow, Beltrami Park, BF Nelson Park, Boom Island Park, Bryn Mawr Meadows Park, Franklin Steele Park, Lake Nokomis, Logan Park, Lyndale Farmstead Park, Minnehaha Park, Rev. Dr. Martin Luther King Jr. Park, and Riverside Park.

-The park board had difficulty controlling the number and size of camps despite the permitting process it established.
-Encampments spread to 40 park sites by mid year.
-The park board reported that there was a total of 44 encampment park sites throughout 2020, while a media source reported as many as 55 park encampments had appeared by August.
+The park board had difficulty controlling the number and size of camps in spite of the process it had established.
+Encampments had spread to 40 park sites by the middle of the year.
+The park board reported that there were a total of 44 encampment park sites throughout 2020, while a media source reported that as many as 55 park encampments had appeared by August.

-According to the park board, the encampments brought an influx of people into Minneapolis who sought to live in city parks.
+According to the park board, the encampments brought an influx of people into Minneapolis.
 Some people in unpermitted encampments were offered help to move to other permitted camps, but many refused.
 Several encampment residents declined available shelter space during the permit project.
-Some encampment residents said they felt threatened by activists if they tried to leave encampments, while others said they were paid by activists to remain at encampments.
+Some encampment residents said that they felt they would be threatened by activists if they tried to leave encampments, while others said that they were paid by activists to remain at encampments.

 Public services and costs

-The park board spent $713,856 to administer camps from June 2020 to early January 2021, including use of $373,350 in Minnesota Emergency Response Funds.
+The park board spent $713,856 to administer camps between June of 2020 and early January 2021, including $373,350 in Minnesota Emergency Response Funds.
 The park board provided portable toilets, trash containers, and stations for handwashing at camp sites.
-By aftermath of the encampment project, the park board had spent close to $1 millions on costs associated with encampments and lawsuits.
-Some felt that the number of toilets and handwashing stations were too limited, which made it difficult to stop the spread of communicable diseases at camp sites.
-The board and park staff collaborated with several agencies to help find available shelter beds, such as Minnesota Interagency Council on Homelessness, and Heading Home Hennepin.
-By October 2020, officials for Hennepin County, the regional jurisdiction that included Minneapolis, had spent $12 million to provide housing for those at serious risk of COVID-19, and proposed a $22 million plan for six additional shelter sites for county residents experiencing homelessness.
+By the end of the encampment project, the park board had spent close to $1 million on costs associated with encampments and lawsuits.
+Some felt that the number of toilets and handwashing stations was too limited, and that this made it difficult to stop the spread of communicable diseases at camp sites.
+The board and park staff collaborated with several agencies to help find available shelter beds.
+By October 2020, officials from Hennepin County had spent $12 million to provide housing for those at serious risk of COVID-19, and a $22 million plan was proposed to allow for six additional shelter sites.